qmigrator/qmigrator/README.md

 ## Pre-requisites
 - Project information from Quadrant like project ID, Name, Login information, etc.
-- Docker Image registry credentials given by the Quadrant
+- Docker/Helm registry credentials given by the Quadrant
 > [!NOTE]
 The above parameters are required for secret.
 Check the secret & imageCredentials section of values.yaml